 In addition to acquiring historical knowledge, you will learn how to interpret complex sources of information, think critically about the relationship between the past and the present and communicate your ideas effectively.
-In the process, you will also gain a further appreciation of the cultural diversity that shapes our world.
+In the process, you will also gain a further appreciation of the array of cultures that shapes our world.

 Explore Our Programs